 Thus, you should consider how you plan to use your floor jack first.
 If you are going to use it primarily in a garage or shop on concrete floors, steel caster floor jacks will give you the lowest jacking clearance and great stability at a reasonable price.

 However, if you need something when you are out on the trail, the Trail Jack or the Pro Eagle are better options.
 The Safe Jack unit is ideal in either situation and makes a convenient everyday carry jack.

-As usual, we can’t try out every jack out there—even though we would really like it.
-If you use a different model than those above and think it’s good enough to make the list, make sure to leave a comment below and we’ll make sure to review it too!
+As usual, we can’t try every jack out there—even though we would really like it.
+If you use a different model than those above and think it’s good enough to make the list, make sure to leave a comment below, and we’ll make sure to review it too!